Michelin restaurants in Edinburgh: ultimate guide

 Distinction: Michelin recommended

-Spry was actually a wine store first and foremost, but has since evolved into one of Edinburgh’s most outstanding restaurants.
 This eatery and wine merchant close to Leith Walk offers an impressive evening menu, and of course the selection of wines is superb.

-Menu descriptions are refreshingly down-to-earth here.
+I love that the menu descriptions are refreshingly down-to-earth here.
 Pick a selection of dishes to suit your preferences, or choose the five course set menu to sample a balanced range.

 European and Middle Eastern ingredients, such as pistachios, labneh, saffron and sauerkraut, ensure even simple dishes stand out.